VynOpenSource/vyn-augment/README.md

 ## Vyn Augment

-Library to perform augmentation of images for training deep learning models during the training stage.
+Library to perform augmentation of images for training deep learning models.
 The transformations will be performed in the pre-processing step.

-This library is an alternative to <a href=https://github.com/mdbloice/Augmentor> Augmentor </a>, which performs image augmentations to be stored in memory or creates an ready to use generator for some of the main deep learning frameworks.
-However, there are cases where you do not want to store the images in memory and still use your own generator.
+This library serves as educative library where all the transformations are methods of the Augmentor class rather than classes themselves.
+This makes learning how the process is done easier when learning or trying to modify an type of augmentation.
+Although the library performes the operations a decent speed and the number of transformations is large enough, other libraries like
+<a href=https://github.com/aleju/imgaug> imaug </a> or <a href=https://github.com/mdbloice/Augmentor> Augmentor </a>
+are more stable and have larger number of possible transformations.

 ## Quick start guide
 The purpose of this repository is to create a small library to perform image augmentation